07 April 2021 | NewsUpcoming webinar: COVID-19 vaccine uptake and acceptanceRead the full article

 Terms 1, 2 and 3 reports

 Declaration: Term 1 data are published in The Lancet Child & Adolescent Health.
-Additional data for Term 2 and Term 3, using the same methodology, have been released today and are available on the NCIRS website.
+Additional data for Term 2, 3 and 4, using the same methodology are available on the NCIRS website.
 These data have not yet been submitted for publication or peer-review.

 NCIRS, Kids Research, Sydney Children’s Hospitals Network, Cnr Hawkesbury Rd & Hainsworth St, Westmead Locked Bag 4001, Westmead NSW 2145 Tel (612) 9845 1433 | Fax (612) 9845 1418 | ABN 53 188 579 090